KarimEbrahemAbdelaziz/git_eraser/README.md

 * Write this command to delete local branches:  (Change --local to --origin to delete origin branches) (*NOTE:* This command will delete all branches except master just for now)

-    $ git_cleaner cleanup --local
+    $ git_cleaner erase --local

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/KarimEbrahemAbdelaziz/git_cleaner.
+Bug reports and pull requests are welcome on GitHub at https://github.com/KarimEbrahemAbdelaziz/git_eraser.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License